How to Calculate Credit Utilization Ratio?

 What is Considered a Good Credit Utilization Rate?

-The credit score increase if having a low credit usage rate since this demonstrates that borrowers are managing the credit responsibly and are not taking on more debt.
+The credit score increase if having a low credit usage rate since this demonstrates that borrowers are managing their credit responsibly and are not taking on more debt.
 A low credit utilization rate is another thing that lenders look for since it shows that the borrower is less likely to fail on the loans or skip payments.

 Is Calculating Credit Utilization Necessary?